Lockdown Life: Looking After Joints While Working From Home

 Arthritis Action has compiled a selection that includes moves such as the Shoulder Roll (for spinal and shoulder mobility), the Pendulum (hip mobility), and the Cossack (hip, knee, and core mobility).

-Vaux notes that stretching is the single most important activity to alleviate soft tissue shortening, leading to joint stiffness so the importance of these stretches should not be underestimated.
+Stretching is the single most important activity to alleviate soft tissue shortening, leading to joint stiffness so the importance of these stretches should not be underestimated.

 Two key-stretches to alleviate work-related pain